Overview of high-density QCD studies with the CMS experiment at the LHC: The initial state of the collisions

 \subsection{Summary of results for the initial state}

-During LHC Runs~1 and 2, measurements using \pPb data have been employed to constrain the quark and gluon nuclear PDFs through measurements of the cross section of EW gauge bosons, dijets, and top quark pairs.
-These data have then served as input for nPDF models, and these models have subsequently demonstrated a significant improvement in reproducing experimental results at high $x$.
-Additionally, the investigation of EW bosons in \PbPb collisions has confirmed that colorless hard probes are not strongly modified by the presence of the QGP medium in central collisions.
-These measurements have also shed light on potential selection and centrality calibration effects that could be present in the study of peripheral collisions.
+During LHC Runs 1 and 2, the CMS Collaboration used \pPb data to make significant strides in constraining nPDFs, particularly through the study of EW gauge bosons, dijets, and top quark pairs.
+These measurements have provided crucial input for nPDF models and have resulted in substantial improvements in accurately reproducing experimental results, especially at medium and high Bjorken-$x$ values.
+Furthermore, studies of EW bosons in \PbPb collisions have confirmed that colorless hard probes, such as photons and \PZ bosons, are not significantly modified by the QGP in central collisions, offering the potential opportunity to use these probes for improved event selection and centrality calibration, especially in peripheral collisions.